Trainers and Facilitators

 Espinoza - Facilitator

-Assistant Director at NYCNVC Antonio’s communication and outreach work
+Espinoza is an Assistant Director at NYCNVC.
+His communication and outreach

-has played a major role in our mission of sharing NVC around the world.
+work has played a major role in our mission of sharing NVC around the

 is currently a Discovery Weekend Facilitator, Integration Program Graduate,

-Leadership Program participant and a principle member of the Spanish
+Leadership Program participant and a principal member of the Spanish